 Right now, the student loan industry is going through one of its worst periods in decades.
 New Federal regulations have forced many banks to stop offering student loans, and students are being forced to either find a direct loan or start paying back what they owe.
 Enrollment figures are being affected dramatically and right now, many students simply cannot afford to go to school.
 Luckily there are other options to racking up huge student loan debts such as attending an online college.

 This problem is extending to those that are already trying to pay on their student loans.
 It has become harder than ever to consolidate old student loans and the interest rates are not helping matters either.
+That’s why it’s important to do your research and learn how to get a lower interest rate on student loans.
 It is important to pay off your student loans as quickly as possible, especially if you want to save money over the long term.
 Here are some tips to help you accomplish this.

 1. Try asking your family for help.

 If your family is in the position to help you financially, this should be your first stop.
 No one really likes borrowing money from their parents, but if you can pay off all of your cash loans, it is worth it.
 You won’t have to worry about crazy interest rates and you’ll have a chance to make bigger payments on the loan.
 However, you’ll need to make sure that you can set up a payment plan and stick to it to avoid causing any family disputes.

 This is a tough one, especially if you are already working full time.
 However, it can mean the difference between paying on student loans for the next decade or taking just a year to pay them off.
 For example, if you owe $98,000 on your student loans, and you get a part-time job that pays an extra $1000 a week, you could pay off that loan in less than two years.
 There are many high paying second jobs, such as bartending, where you can easily work off that student loan in no time at all.